how much air does a plasma cutter need

 in line air compressor filter

-The solution for all of this is to buy an inline compressed air filter.
-It will take care of dust, oils, and moisture.
-These things are pretty hard to justify not getting.
-While you could drop a few hundred on an industrial version, you can get one that will work perfectly for your garage for well under $50 like this one here available on Amazon.
+While you could drop a few hundred on an industrial version, you can get one that will work perfectly for your garage at a budget-friendly price like this one here available on Amazon.
 This will keep all of your tools in great condition.

-The bottom line is that if your air isn’t filtered and dry, your cut quality will go down and your equipment won’t last.
+The bottom line is that if your air isn’t filtered and dry, your cut quality will go down, and your equipment won’t last.

 Alternative Plasma Table Gases